Travelgate/documentation/kb/account-settings/your-account/two-factor-authentication.md

 # Two-factor Authentication (2FA)

 :::warning Important
-Effective **September 10th, 2024**, our website will require 2FA for all users.
-Please be advised that we will no longer be liable for any issues, losses, or damages arising from the use of shared accounts.
-To ensure uninterrupted access and maintain security, all users are required to transition to individual accounts by this date.
+Starting from **September 10th, 2024**, our website requires 2FA for all users.
+Please be advised that we are no longer liable for any issues, losses, or damages arising from the use of shared accounts.
+To ensure uninterrupted access and maintain security, all users must have transitioned to individual accounts by this date.
 Non-compliance may result in service disruptions or restricted access.
-If you want to activate it earlier, please request it through a ticket to our [Customer Care team](https://app.travelgate.com/tickets).
 :::

 ### What is the Two-factor Authentication?